 While Diaz Merced experiences the eclipse from a classroom in Cape Town, Tim Doucette will observe the event at a campground in Nebraska, smack-dab in the path of totality.
 Doucette is a computer programmer by day and an amateur astronomer by night.
 He runs a small observatory, Deep Sky Eye Observatory, near his home in Nova Scotia in a sparsely populated area known for low light pollution and star-studded night skies.

 Doucette is legally blind, and has about 10 percent of his eyesight.
 He had cataracts as a baby, a condition that clouds the lenses of the eye.
 To treat the disease, doctors surgically removed the lenses, leaving Doucette without the capacity to filter out certain wavelengths.
-His eyes are sensitive to ultraviolet and infrared light, and he wears sunglasses during the day to protect his retinas.
+His eyes are sensitive to ultraviolet light, and he wears sunglasses during the day to protect his retinas.
 Without shades, Doucette said he can’t keep his eye open in the brightness of day.
 But at night, his sensitivity becomes an advantage.
-With the help of a telescope, Doucette can see the near-infrared light coming from stars and other objects in the sky better than most people.
+With the help of a telescope, Doucette can see the light coming from stars and other objects in the sky better than most people.

 “My whole life, I’ve always been asking people for help, saying, ‘hey, what do you see?’”
 Doucette said.
 “When I stargaze with people, the tables are reversed.”